 - The research methods (including digital tools and techniques) used to analyse and gain insight into the case study situation;

-- Concepts, models and frameworks relevant to digital communication and social media used to inform recommendations
+- Concepts, models and frameworks relevant to digital communications and social media used to inform recommendations

 - Ethical concerns and responsibilities that emerge for PR practitioners using digital communications and social media to address the case study situation.